etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 ## 1. Dependency resolution

-It is important to mention that the dependencies will be resolved from GitHub, so you must have the credentials properly configured as explained in the [Etendo installation guide](/getting-started/installation/).
-Depending on the level of access your GitHub user has, you will have access to packages in public or private repositories.
+It is important to mention that the dependencies are resolved from GitHub, so you must have the credentials properly configured as explained in the [Etendo installation guide](/getting-started/installation/).
+Depending on the level of access your GitHub user has, you have access to packages in public or private repositories.

 !!! success "Info"
-    Along your license, you will have access to all packages distributed by Etendo.
+    Along your license, you have access to all packages distributed by Etendo.

 ## 2. Search for dependencies